notwaldorf/notwaldorf.github.com/_posts/2015-11-22-a-year-in-review.markdown

 So I bit the bullet, left Chromium, and joined Polymer.

 ## Joining Polymer
-Looking back, I picked Polymer for a bunch of dumb reasons that ended up working out spectacularly well.
+Looking back, I picked Polymer for a bunch of silly reasons that ended up working out spectacularly well.
 I wanted to leave Montreal.
 I wanted to work on JavaScript, since it was the only thing keeping me going.
 I didn't want to commute to Mountain View, which reduced my options by like a billion percent, and I wanted to ship things.